Josue650/playList/README.md

 # Playlist Creator
-### An app that lets you build a playlist that seperaates song you listen too and song that are favorites.
-Yoa are able to add and delte songs as the user pleases.
+### An app that lets you create a playlist that seperates songs the user favors and songs that are non favored.
+User is able to add and delete songs, as well as edit the title, artist and image.
 ![alt text](images/main.png)

-#### The features used to make this app work were:
+#### The tools used to make this app were:
 - JavaScript
 - Css
 - HTML
 - JSX
 - MongoDB
+- Express

 ## Trello Board/ ERD
 https://trello.com/b/GmbhtTa0/playlist#